chasemp/timeline/READWISE_SETUP.md

 ### Fetch Modes

 **Delta Fetch (Default)**:
-- Only fetches documents updated since the most recent entry in your existing data
+- Fetches documents updated since your last **published** Readwise article timestamp
+- Example: Last article was 4 hours ago → fetches documents from the last 4 hours
+- Capped at 30 days maximum to avoid excessive fetching after long periods
 - Preserves all existing entries and merges in new/updated ones
 - Fast and efficient for regular updates
 - Automatically enabled when existing data is found